-Grand Canyon - South or West Rim?
+Grand Canyon - Should You Visit the South or West Rim?

 “There will never be a photograph of the Grand Canyon that can adequately describe its depth, breadth, and true beauty.”

 - Stefanie Payne (A Year in the National Parks: The Greatest American Road Trip)

 I chose Stefanie Payne’s quote as a starting point for this post because it perfectly summarises what I’ve been trying to repeat to people for years!
 One can not grasp the scale of the Grand Canyon from a photo.
 The vastness, colors, serenity, stillness, and size of the Canyon can not truly be comprehended until you are standing right in the heart of it.

 I will outline my experiences of the bus tours that I took to both the South and West Rim.
 However, you can avail of many other ways to experience seeing the Grand Canyon (helicopter tour, a road trip, a hike through the Canyon, and even spend time camping under the stars there).

 Which Rim I Preferred

 The South and West Rim are two of the most popular destinations for visiting The Grand Canyon.
 I’ve been lucky enough to see both!
 The South Rim is further away from Vegas than the West Rim (4-5 hour drive versus 2-3 hours to West Rim).
 The South Rim is managed by the National Park Services – it has a lot more viewing points and is said to be more user-friendly.
 This is largely due to the paved paths along the South Rim.
 The West Rim is at a lower elevation than the South Rim.